ayush-9955/Uber-Rides-/README.md

 ## 📊 Overview

 **Uber Trip Analysis** is a data-driven project focused on analyzing ride patterns, demand trends, and operational insights from Uber trip data.
-The goal is to uncover meaningful patterns that can help improve decision-making, optimize ride availability, and enhance user experience.
+The goal is to uncover meaningful patterns that can help improve decision-making, optimize ride availability, and enhance user experiences.

 ---